-Providing funds in accordance with the Donor-organisation contract.
+• Providing funds in accordance with the Donor-organisation contract.

 In some cases, Donors may also provide technical support to the Project, in which case the Donor will also be taking on a Supplier role.
 There can be multiple Donors involved in a project.
-Donors will be initially engaged during the Pre-project phase.
+Donors will be initially engaged during the Pre-project phase and finish their relationship with the project in the Close phase.